Business Law Practices

 A limited partnership can only be created by the partners’ execution of a written agreement and the filing of a certificate of limited partnership with the Secretary of State.
 There are two types of partners in a limited partnership: one (or more) general partner(s) who are each liable for the debts of the partnership and one (or more) limited partner(s) who are liable to the partnership up to the amount of money they have contributed to the business.
 Partnerships must obtain a federal tax identification number or FEIN.
 This number is used in place of a personal social security number for tax and identification purposes.
 Taxes are treated similarly to the sole proprietorship.
 A partnership must file an annual income tax return; however, any amount owed is “passed through” to each partner’s personal tax return by way of an IRS form K-1.

 Generally, the advantages of forming a partnership over other types of entities are lower formation costs, relative ease of partnership setup, and simplicity of management.
 Like a sole proprietorship, however, the greatest disadvantage of partnerships is the lack of insulation from personal liability in most instances.
-Our experienced attorneys and tax consultants can provide solid advice as to the best use of a partnership arrangement.
+Our experienced tax consultants can provide solid advice as to the best use of a partnership arrangement.

 ENTREPRENEUR FUND RAISING